-You’ve seen “them” riding on their 10 speeds, hunched over, no fenders, wearing colorful stretchy biking outfits and zooming by you barely managing a nod.
+You’ve seen “them” riding on their fast bicycles hunched over, no fenders, wearing colorful stretchy biking outfits and zooming by you barely managing a nod.
 Cyclists!

-I swore this would not happen to me as I turned up my nose while riding (sitting up) on my 31-year-old touring style bicycle on the Bay Trail.
-Of course, in no time I was wearing colorful stretchy (in my case Yoga) outfits zooming by people…and nodding.
+I swore this would not happen to me as I turned up my nose while riding (sitting up) on my vintage touring style bicycle on the Bay Trail.
+Of course, in no time I was wearing colorful stretchy biking outfits while zooming by people…and nodding.

 I was one of “them”!

-There are all kinds of bikes to choose from sporting all types of riders but there is a common thread throughout that bonds us together as cyclists.
-The rituals and quirks that rub off on us all as we navigate our lives around our bicycles are all signs that we are becoming cyclists.
+There are many kinds of bikes to choose from sporting all types of riders but there is a common thread throughout that bonds us together as cyclists.
+The rituals and quirks that rub off on us as we navigate our lives around our bicycles are all signs that we are becoming cyclists.
 Isn’t it good to belong?